despinademetriadou/Bioinformatics-COMP0082/README.md

-# Protein Subcellular Location Predictor
+# Predicting The Subcellular Localisation Of Proteins

 ## Project Overview
 This project implements a machine learning classifier to predict the subcellular location of eukaryotic proteins.
 The classifier categorizes proteins into five classes: